aguadotzn/anguar-notes/README.md

 ---
+### License

+This source content is licensed under the _Creative Commons Attribution 4.0 International_ - see the [LICENSE](LICENSE.md) for details.

-Feel free to propose improvements.
+Feel free to propose improvements via pull request.
 Authored and maintained by [Adrián Aguado](https://github.com/aguadotzn).
 Copyright © 2023.

 > For any inquiries, you can contact me on [Twitter](https://twitter.com/aguadotzn).